Quantiset/OwOifier/README.md

 >python3 -m pip install -U requests

 Linux:
->pip install discord.py
+>pip3 install discord.py

->pip install requests
+>pip3 install requests
 3) Replace the os.chdir("") with your folder containing both the json file and the py file.
 Make sure it's inside of the quotation marks
 4) If you haven't done so, open a Discord Developer account at https://discord.com/developers.
 Then, make an application, go to the Bot tab, and check Bot to true.
 Now, your bot should have a token.
 Click reveal token and copy the token and paste it at the very bottom of the code -- where it says client.run("TOKEN").
 Make sure your token is replacing the TOKEN word, but not the quotation marks or the parentheses.
 5) Invite it to your server(s)!